Driving Under the Influence of Marijuana or Drugs

 - Physical appearance

 - Incriminating statements

-The indicators for alcohol intoxication are much different that those of drug intoxication, which often
+The indicators for alcohol intoxication are much different than those of drug or marijuana intoxication,

-poses a problem.
-The officer making the arrest is often not qualified and/or not trained to identify drug
+which often poses a problem.
+The officer making the arrest is often not qualified and/or not trained to

-symptomology.
-If this is the case, the defense has the power to stop the officer from testifying.
-However,
+identify drug symptomology.
+If this is the case, the defense has the power to stop the officer from

 There are many complications in proving the crime of